Best Window Fan for Cooling

 Pros: The Holmes Dual Blade Window Fan has 8.5-inch blades and this makes it a more powerful fan as the blades can move more air.
 These best window fans operates very quietly though so it would not be a bother even if you have this installed in your bedroom.
 Also, this fan is electronically reversible operation makes for easier cooling of the room without having to pull out the window fan in case you want to do exhaust.
 Each of the fans can operate separately so you can do air intake and exhaust at the same time.
 The window fan motor’s water resistant so you do not have to worry about the rain.
 For bigger windows, there are extenders that you can buy so you need not put wood to seal-off the extra window cavity.
 The fan is covered by a 3-year warranty.

 Cons: The Holmes Window Fan does not come with a remote control so it would be quite a bother if you have to install the window fan at higher places.
 Also, cleaning the fan could be quite a task as you have to unscrew 9 bolts at the back.
 Most purchasers find the extender clips very frail and most have reported breaking the extender clips when trying to clean the fan.

 Holmes HAWF2041-N Twin Window Fan with Comfort Control Thermostat

-This 9-inch twin blade fan can run independently so that you can move warm air out of the room and simultaneously pull cold air from outside.
+This 9-inch twin blade fan can run independently so you can move warm air out of the room and simultaneously pull cold air from outside.
 It runs on 3 speeds and is equipped with a water-proof motor so you will not have to worry about rainy days.
-It has a built in thermostat that automatically shuts off the fan as soon as your desired room temperature range is achieved.
+It has a built in thermostat that automatically shuts off the fan as soon as your desired room temperature range’s achieved.
 It can be installed on either double hung or sliding windows and has extenders so you can fit in the fan even on wide windows.